Skip to content

 } // namespace static_scheduling

-The PedalDevice must be implemented for modifying the speed when the user presses the joystick “Left” and “Right” button.
+The PedalDevice must be implemented to modify the speed when the user presses the button 3 and button 4 without pressing button 2.

 ResetDevice declaration